 Local sights include restaurants, markets, picturesque villages, lakes for swimming (5 mins away), swimming pool in Chantonnay, fishing, watersports, forests, horse riding, golf, walking, cycling, châteaux, bird life, and beaches.
 See our website for more details.

 The shop at Sigournais is only 5 minutes away whilst the nearest large shopping centre is just 10 minutes away in Chantonnay.

 The barn is spacious, has plenty of natural light and is furnished to the highest standard for 6 guests.

-Accommodation comprises double bedroom, living room with sofabed, kitchen/dining area, mezzanine with 2 single beds, large shower room with wc and separate wc.
+Accommodation comprises double bedroom, living room with sofabed, kitchen/dining area, mezzanine with 2 single beds, (you can have 3 here), large shower room with wc and separate wc.
 The kitchen includes oven, hob, fridge-freezer, washing machine, microwave and dishwasher.
 The property has central heating and wood burning fire, dvd, video player, cd players.

 Garden furniture, bbq. loungers.
 Bed linen, towels and other linen are provided.
 Baby items (bath, cot, highchair, playpen etc) on request.
 Wi-fi enabled.